treilhes/scenebuilder/docs/_devguide/0X-ide-integration.md

 ```

 ### Eclipse

+#### Required configuration

+To build successfully using m2e inside Eclipse you musn't use any embedded jre or maven installation

+- you MUST register an external JDK/JRE installation and attach it to the corresponding JavaSE configuration
+  Without this configuration, eclipse m2e isn't able to provide java.home to Maven (time of writing: Version: 2024-12 (4.34.0))

+- you MUST register an external MAVEN installation and set it as default
+  Without this configuration, eclipse m2e isn't able to provide maven.home to Maven (time of writing: Version: 2024-12 (4.34.0))

+#### Importing projects

 Eclipse integration is rather good but m2e still lacks some features about JPMS for a perfect integration